 - In the Time Crisis series, Wild Dog's battle theme is an intense remix of the series' main theme.
 The second game rearranges "Deadly Fight" (Diaz's theme) for the final battle with the Doomsday Device.

 - In House of the Dead 2, the Magician's theme is remixed with an Ominous Pipe Organ intro.
 The Magician's theme itself is a remix of the series theme.

 - Donkey Kong 64 used a fast-paced (synth) orchestral arrangement of the level's theme (many qualify as ambient in their standard rendition) for the boss of each stage.
 "Boss remix" has been used as a descriptor for fan made arrangements done in such a style.

 - The boss theme is a remix of both the map screen and the rigging-level themes and Klubba's theme in Donkey Kong Country 2 is a remix of the title theme.

-- The sequel has one of these for each individual world's theme, with the exception of the last two.
+- The first and second games have one of these for each individual world's theme (except in the levels of the first that have no boss), with the exception of the last two in Tooie.
 The penultimate level, Cloud Cuckooland, features a boss remix of the Mumbo's Skull music.

-- In the first game, the Final Battle soundtrack is a combination between Gruntilda's theme, game's main theme, Rusty Bucket Bay, and Mad Monster Mansion.
+- In the first game, the Final Battle soundtrack is a combination between Gruntilda's theme, Mad Monster Mansion and Rusty Bucket Bay, in that order.
 In Banjo-Tooie, also, the final battle is a new melody, but features Gruntilda's theme.
 Banjo-Kazooie: Nuts & Bolts' challenge music is also a remix of Gruntilda's theme, and the scrapped final challenge music (which is part of the game's soundtrack) is an epic combination of Grunty's theme remix and the Banjo-Kazooie main theme.